QwertOfficial/Healer-reactions/README.md

 Additionally there can be found reactions for any other location.
 The `general_JOB_everywhere` reaction works anywhere apart from the optimised savage raids and the trial timeline (e5n).

+Check out my other projects to use QwertCore, which is an extension to my reactions and includes many useful features.

 # Requirements
 [TensorReactions](http://wiki.mmominion.com/doku.php?id=tensorreactions)